Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 For example, let’s say that you have a highly trafficked page that is not driving many conversions.
 If you optimize the page for conversion and still only achieve an average conversion rate, you can still achieve a big jump in total conversions.
 That’s a lot easier than writing 10 more articles or creating 10 more videos.

 It would be wonderful if you could announce your KPIs once and then watch as your team members reset their priorities for the next quarter.
 But, in real life, team members need constant access to their data in order to improve their decision-making.
-IT’s almost impossible to get it right the first time.
+Luckily, a marketing dashboard software makes that easy.

 If you rely on digital marketing to fuel your business, you probably want to track at least one of the KPIs from each category.
 Here is a free Google Analytics dashboard that will help you track all 10 in real-time: